unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Keen Sight_**.
 The hawk has advantage on Wisdom (Perception) checks that rely on sight.

 **_Pack Tactics_**.
-The hawk has advantage on an attack roll against a creature if at least one of the hawk’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The hawk has advantage on an attack roll against a creature if at least one of the hawk's allies is within 5 feet of the creature and the ally isn't incapacitated.

 **Actions**

 **_Beak_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 4 (1d4 + 2) piercing damage.

 Taking its name from its crimson feathers and aggressive nature, the **blood hawk** fearlessly attacks almost any animal, stabbing it with its ion daggerlike beak.
 Blood hawks flock together in large numbers, attacking as a pack to take down prey.

+\page

 #### Boar